Questions about buying and installing Stitchmastery

 The End User Licence Agreement for the software allows you to run it on any 2 machines at a time.
 They can be different operating systems.
 As long as you are not running Stitchmastery on more than 2 machines at any time there is no need to purchase a second copy.
 You can install the software at any time on your new machine by downloading it from our Downloads page.
 Then use your original activation key to activate the software.
 All Activation Keys work on any operating system.

 How do I upgrade the software from a previous version?

 Please read the article here which explains what to do: https://www.stitchmastery.com/upgrade_to_V3

 My Activation Key won’t work in Stitchmastery Version 3

 Have you bought a Version 3 Activation Key?
 Older Activation Keys will not work in Stitchmastery Version 3.
-You can get a new one for free, using your old Activation Key as a coupon code.
+You can get one for free if you have previously activated Stitchmastery – go to our website Shop page, add the Stitchmastery Version 3 Activation Key to your basket, and add your old Activation Key as a coupon code at the checkout.
 You need to put in all numbers/letters, hyphens or dashes, exactly as they appear.
-Read more about how to do this here: https://www.stitchmastery.com/upgrade_to_V3
+This will make the price of the new Activation Key £0.
+Read more about how to do this here: https://www.stitchmastery.com/upgrade_to_V3.

 Which software programs can I use the Stitchmastery Knitting Font Collection with?